brendanscarano/brendanscarano.github.io/_posts/2016-03-08-starting-with-react-native.md

 Because I was only focusing on the iOS part of this I decided to put the main component in <span class="code">index.ios.js</span> where the code for the iOS application lives.
 Similarly if I wanted to build this out for Android I would use the <span class="code">index.android.js</span>.
 Ideally if you are someone like Facebook looking to share the majority of your code between both iOS and Android, both of these files would look quite thin as the majority of the code would be located in a shared components section that would be injected into both of them.

 I am first importing several pieces I need from <span class="code">react-native</span> that are native to iOS.
-I am then importing the two seperate weather components, <span class="code">HourlyWeather</span>, and <span class="code">DailyWeather</span> along with the file used to make the Weather API call.
+I am then importing the two separate weather components, <span class="code">HourlyWeather</span>, and <span class="code">DailyWeather</span> along with the file used to make the Weather API call.

 <i>I've eliminated some of the components for the purpose of this blog and will only focus on the weather aspect.</i>

 It is here, in the parent component, that I will obtain the user's current position and make the call to the forecast API.
 If the API hasn't returned any data yet, the component will render the <span class="code">ActivityIndicatorIOS</span> which is the native loading spinner for iOS apps.
-Once the API has returned data and the state of the componenet has been updated, the component will pass the data down to the two children, <span class="code">HourlyWeather</span>, and <span class="code">DailyWeather</span>.
+Once the API has returned data and the state of the component has been updated, the component will pass the data down to the two children, <span class="code">HourlyWeather</span>, and <span class="code">DailyWeather</span>.

 {% highlight javascript %}
 // meteo/index.ios.js